 - a.
 Completion of a minimum of 18 and a maximum of 30 credit hours, including transferred credits, with a minimum CGPA of 2.0.
 Failure to achieve a CGPA of 2.0 will result in repeating courses until the GPA is raised to 2.0.
 Students are allowed maximum 2 repeats for the same course/level. - b.
-Completion of the following courses with a minimum grade of a "C": UNS 100, ENG 105, MTT 101 (if a required course) course).
+Completion of the following courses as part of the 30 credit hours required: UNS 102, ENG 200, MTT 101 (if a required course).